zhuy16/NIEHS_NGS_Workshop/README.md

 To start with jupyter lab.

-# We will use jupyter lab interface on Biowulf.
-(NIH) Please refer to "getting_started.md" to setup the working environment.
+**We will use jupyter lab interface on Biowulf (an NIH HPC system), Please refer to "getting_started.md" to setup the working environment.**

 # The detailed plan of this workshop
 <br>